alexvking/Pyklon/README.md

 Right now, Pyklon does not store any statistics about played games.
 A future update could track wins, losses, and the best time to finish.

-Scoring (Standard Windows) may be added in a future version.
+Scoring may be added in a future version.

 Version History and Release Notes
 ---------------------------------

+5/25/15 VERSION 1.3.1
+  - Fixed bug where bad foundation coordinates could crash the program
+  - Fixed bug where improper input still caused previous game state to be overwritten

 5/25/15 VERSION 1.3
 - Added solve functionality